ProjectZeroDays/Pushing-Hard-In-The-Hub/README.md

 - [License](#license)

 ## Overview
-This repository contains two scripts, one written in Python and the other in Bash, to automate the process of pushing changes to a GitHub repository, creating a pull request, and merging it automatically.
+This repository contains scripts written in Python, Bash, PowerShell, and Batch to automate the process of pushing changes to a GitHub repository, creating a pull request, and merging it automatically.

 ## Prerequisites
 - GitHub Personal Access Token (PAT) with necessary permissions.